FullstopCoding/100-days-of-code/log.md

 Back End: 510 earned
 All three: 325 earned

 I set my personal goal to be "326" of finishing all three.
 Enjoying what I'm learning so far, logging a lot of hours and I'm really looking forward to not doing logic puzzles and getting back to building things.
 I wish there was a bit of a break between the "Intermediate Algorithm Challenges" and the Advanced, but alas I need to continue on before I go onto the "Advanced Front End Development Projects".
 Completed today with a total of 4 hours 45 minutes of streaming.
 Looking forward to tomorrow and powering through the "Advanced Algorithm Challenges"!
+Completed up to freeCodeCamp exercise [289].

 **Notes**

 Need to spend more time working on recursion.
 I get it but I don't get it.

+### Day 22: July 12, 2017, Wednesday

+**Today's Progress**:

+Stream started at 20:57.
+Late start but I had some things to take care of after work as well as getting out of work late, but we're back at it again.
+Mining that knowledge.
+Worked on the "Validate US Telephone Numbers" for a bit before deciding that tonight wasn't the night for regular expressions.
+I then updated my versions of node/npm, went on over to the freeCodeCamp beta, and tried to do some of the "APIs and Microservices" challenges, but ran into some technical issues with the "Glitch" website.
+Still beta, so I can't complain too much...reasonably though I was just setting up the initial JSON file to define the dependencies and setting up the author/description/etc.

+We didn't learn a lot of new things, but I got to practice my Github commands a bit more, so that was a win.
+I learned how to clone a repo, then delete the git folder/files from my computer to then push up to my remote as a new master :)

+Today will be a better day in terms of learning.
+I need to setup a clear path for my next round of learning.
+My choices are finish off the "Advanced Algorithm Challenges" and then move onto the advanced projects, or prep for NodeSchool next week (July 22).
+I don't want to go there with no knowledge and just spend 3 hours "learning" how to do the basic things that I can learn at home.
+I'd rather leverage the opportunity to network a little and learn some new things!

+Also forgot to update the freeCodeCamp progress for yesterday that I had completed up to [289].
+No FCC progress today unfortunately!